1chipML/1chipML/prototype/pca_lanczos/README.md

 ## Presentation

-This prototype showcase the application of a principal component analysis (PCA) on a classification dataset.
+This prototype showcases the application of a principal component analysis (PCA) on a classification dataset.
 The prototype reads a cvs file containing multiple entries with flower's caracteristics.
 It then applies a PCA to reduce the dimensionality of the data and displays the final result on a 2D graph.